 The paddle was my husband’s favorite part.
 It was an easy trip, as the current was flowing with us.
 We did hit a small area of ‘rapids’ but it was more of a fast trickle vs. any real rapids.

 At the end of the paddle, we were back at the day use parking lot where our cars were located and all we did was hop out of the kayaks.
 Joe and Erin, the ranger, handled everything else.

-The Hooch hike and paddle is only one of several programs at the Chattahoochee Park.
+The Hooch hike and paddle is only one of several programs at Chattahoochee Park.
 Here are a few more.
-Check the Chattahoochee Bend State park website for the latest events, and to register.
-The Park is popular and regularly events regularly sell out.
+Check the Chattahoochee Bend State Park website for the latest events, and to register.
+The Park’s popular and regular events regularly sell out.
 But check back often.